formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 ```

 :::note
-An error message "Service role name AWSServiceRoleForECS has been taken in this account" indicates this step is already complete.
+An error message such as "Service role name AWSServiceRoleForECS has been taken in this account" indicates this step is already complete.
 :::

-## Installation Links
+### CloudFormation Links {#installation-links}

 **For installation support, feedback, or updates, [please join our FormKiQ Slack Community](https://join.slack.com/t/formkiqcommunity/shared_invite/zt-2ki1i21w1-9ZYagvhY7ex1pH5Cyg2O3g)**

 :::note
-Ensure you've completed the prerequisites and enabled AWSServiceRoleforECS.
+Ensure you've completed the prerequisites and, when needed, enabled `AWSServiceRoleForECS`.
 :::

 The FormKiQ installation uses [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation) to automate resource creation and management.